freeCodeCamp/freeCodeCamp/guide/english/mobile-app-development/index.md

 Development Cost and Time

-Hybrid apps take least amount of time & money to develop compared to native app.
+Hybrid apps take the least amount of time & money to develop compared to native app.
 One code for both platforms.

 User Experience